rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 ---------

-In previous parts of the tutorial we've understood how to send and receive messages.
+In previous parts of the tutorial we've understood how to send and receive messages to and from a queue.
 Now it's time to introduce the full messaging model in Rabbit.

-Let's quickly remind what we've learned:
+Let's quickly cover what we've learned:

- * _Producer_ is user application that sends messages.
+ * A _producer_ is user application that sends messages.
- * _Queue_ is a buffer that stores messages.
+ * A _queue_ is a buffer that stores messages.
- * _Consumer_ is user application that receives messages.
+ * A _consumer_ is user application that receives messages.

 The core idea in the messaging model in Rabbit is that the